vaniakashif/jpmorgan-quant-simulation/README.md

 Built as part of the **JP Morgan Chase & Co.
 Quantitative Research Virtual Experience Program**.

-> This project was completed independently as a learning exercise in quantitative finance and machine learning.
+> This project was completed independently as a learning exercise in quantitative finance and machine learning with AI assistance (Claude by Anthropic) as a guide.